pipopotamasu/vue-function-tester/README.md

 # vue-function-tester
-vue-function-tester makes Vue.js function tests easier and shorter by providing mock functions and helper objects.
+vue-function-tester makes method unit testing for Vue components easier and shorter by providing mock functions and helper objects.

 ## Features
-Providing mock functions and helper objects from your Vue.js components for testing and they help to reduce steps.
+Providing mock functions and helper objects for unit testing and they help to reduce steps and codes.

 Supporting...
 - methods